keeeevinShen/url_to_summary/README.md

-ps: since this is running locally, the llm might be a little stupid, if you like, you could choose to get the text file and ask the webbase chatgpt.
+ps: since this is running locally, the llm might be a little stupid, if you like, you could choose to get the text file and ask the webbase chatgpt. or add api key into the .env file to use (Chatgpt,Claude ... )

 step1:    chmod +x install.sh